igris-98/alpha-vault/Notes/CSS/CSS.md

 - Most **shorthand properties** let you omit certain values and only specify the bits you're concerned with.
 It's important to know that omitted values will be **set implicitly** to their **initial** values.
 This can silently override styles you specify elsewhere.
 ## understanding the order of shorthand values :
 - Shorthand properties try to be lenient when it comes to the order of the values you specify.
-- padding and margin - TOP RIGHT BOTTOM LEFT (clockwise order begging at the top).
+- padding and margin - TOP RIGHT BOTTOM LEFT (TRouBLe/clockwise order begging at the top).
 - background-position , text-shadow and box-shadow : H(Right/Left) V(Top/Bottom)